htmlcsstoimage/docs/guides/external-css-and-fonts.md

 parent: Guides
 nav_order: 3
 description: >-
-  Learn how to use CSS, JavaScript and fonts in your images.
+  Learn how to use external CSS, JavaScript and fonts when generating your images.
 ---
 # External CSS, JavaScript & Fonts
 {: .no_toc }